mckayc/task-donegeon/README.md

     ```
     This command will:
     -   Build a production-ready Docker image for the application.
-    -   Create and start a PostgreSQL container.
+    -   Create and start a PostgreSQL container using the credentials from your `.env` file.
     -   Create and start the application container, connecting it to the database.

     The application will be available at `http://localhost:3001`.
 To stop the application, press `Ctrl+C` in the terminal and then run `docker-compose down`.